Withdrawal & Recovery

 Choose a specific day within the next one to two weeks.
 Not "soon."
 Not "when the time feels right."
 A date on the calendar.
 Write it down.
 Tell your phone to remind you.

-Why this works: a 2010 study in the journal Addiction (a leading international addiction research journal) found that setting a specific quit date activates a psychological mechanism called implementation intention.
+Why this works: Research on behavior change has found that setting a specific quit date activates a psychological mechanism called implementation intention.
 When your brain attaches a behavior change to a concrete time and place, it shifts from abstract goal ("I should quit") to executable plan ("I am quitting on March 3rd").
 That shift measurably increases follow-through.

 Do not pick a day when you know life will be extra stressful.
 Do not pick the day before a big presentation or a family event.
+If you are already in the middle of a major life upheaval, the guide on quitting weed during a crisis like divorce or job loss covers how to handle that overlap.
 If possible, choose a Friday or a day where you have the next two to three days relatively free.
 The first 72 hours are the hardest, and having them overlap with high-demand obligations stacks the deck against you.

 Tell Someone